 Pickled Pacific Mackerel and Lentil Salad

 Pickling fish is a very traditional way of preserving it but one not as widely used in Canada as it should be.
 If you cannot find really fresh mackerel, any firm white fish will work.
-This Lentil Salad could easily stand on its own as a filling for pita or as a topping for warm flatbread.
+This Lentil Salad, provided by Vancouver chef Jefferson Alvarez, could easily stand on its own as a filling for pita or as a topping for warm flatbread.

 - 2 lbs (1 kg) whole mackerel, heads removed, fillet and deboned.